sinanislekdemir/payton/README.md

 Currently Payton is in pre-alpha, or it is just some dust cloud in the space.
 If you want to contribue, here is what you can do:

-You can generate the API documentation using:

-    $ make docs

-It should generate the documentations and open it automatically in browser.
-If it fails to open up the browser, you'll find the docs in `docs/payton` directory

-I encourage you to create a virtualenv for Payton (with Python 3.5+)
+I encourage you to create a virtualenv for Payton (with Python 3.7+)

 `virtualenv -p <path-to-python3> payton` should do the trick.
 If you don't have `virtualenv` in your path, google it!